|Pvt. John C. Spencer

 John took part in the death march from Mariveles to San Fernando.
 There he and the other men were forced into wooden boxcars used for hauling sugarcane.
 Each car could hold 40 men; the Japanese packed 100 men into each car and closed the doors.
 Those who died remained standing since there was no room for them to fall to the floors.
 At Capas, the POWs disembarked the cars and walked to Camp O'Donnell.

 To get out of the camp, John went out on a scrap metal detail to San Fernando, where the POWs cleaned up the junk which was left over from the battle.
 The POWs tied the disabled cars and trucks together with ropes and to an operating vehicle.
 The POWs drove the vehicles to San Fernando where they were loaded on trucks and taken to Manila for shipment to Japan.
+When the detail ended, the POWs were sent to Cabanatuan which had opened to replace Camp O'Donnell.

 It was during his time at Cabanatuan that John came down with beriberi.
 He remained in the camp until he was selected for a work detail in Manila which was located at the Port Area.
 The POWs on this detail worked as stevedores loading and unloading ships.
 The POWs remained on the detail until July 14, 1944.
 On that date, the Japanese ended the detail and sent most POWs to the Port Area of Manila for transport to Japan.
 It appears that John remained on the detail beyond this date.